joeskeen/ng-upgrade-app/Readme.md

 box; for a `bit` data type it displays a checkbox).
 Using the existing setup of the hybrid application, convert the `hcFormField` directive to an Angular component.

+## Instructions

+1. Fork this repository
+2. Upgrade the `hcFormField` AngularJS directive to an Angular component
+3. Leave the AngularJS Hybrid app in place (this is a simulation of you working in a larger Hybrid Angular/AngularJS project)
+4. Ensure your component is well tested
-Please push your implementation to a Github repository and provide a link to the recruiter you are working with.
+5. Please push your implementation to a Github repository and provide a link to the recruiter you are working with.
 Your assessment will be reviewed and graded prior to an interview.

 ## Limit of Scope